spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/atlas-based-analysis.rst

+.. _atlas-based-analysis:

 Atlas-based analysis
 ####################

-This tutorial covers how to use the PAM50 GM/WM atlas to compute metrics across individual gray matter regions and and white matter tracts.
+This tutorial covers how to use the PAM50 gray and white matter atlas to compute metrics across individual gray matter regions and and white matter tracts.

 .. toctree::
    :maxdepth: 1